Nvidia GeForce RTX 5070

 Pros:

-- Efficient Power Consumption: With a TDP of 250W, it balances performance with energy efficiency.
+- Efficient Power Usage: With a TDP of just 250W, it offers excellent performance-per-watt compared to higher-tier GPUs.

 Cons: